KWVA

 KWVA (88.1 FM) is a college radio station broadcasting from the Erb Memorial Union on the University of Oregon campus in Eugene, Oregon, United States.
 Licensed to the University of Oregon, it serves the Eugene-Springfield metropolitan area and has a live online stream.
 KWVA primarily plays a varied mix of music, along with news/talk shows and live college sports broadcasts.

 Programming

 Each Sunday, KWVA features Live Sessions from 4pm-6pm during which a band performs live on the air from KWVA.
+Past performances can be seen on the KWVA youtube channel or audio on the KWVA soundcloud page.

 KWVA broadcasts various sports in the Eugene-Springfield area.
 In the fall, it broadcasts Oregon Soccer, Oregon Volleyball and Thurston High School Football.
 Also in the fall, KWVA also broadcasts Oregon Football and Bushnell University Volleyball.
 In the winter, KWVA broadcasts Bushnell Basketball, Thurston Basketball, South Eugene High School Basketball, Oregon Lacrosse and Oregon Women's Basketball.
 In the spring, KWVA is the flagship station for Oregon Softball, which brings in the most listeners of any of the station's sports broadcasts.
 KWVA also calls Oregon Acrobatics and Tumbling.